Aniekeme7/Massachusetts-General-Hospital-Analysis-Using-Power-BI/README.md

 The recommendations primarily focus on strengthening discharge planning, optimizing resource allocation, expanding insurance partnerships, and continuously monitoring patient and financial performance to improve healthcare quality, operational efficiency and financial sustainability.

+## Limitations of the Dataset
+In the Encounters dataset, it was not explicitly clear which patients were admitted or not.
+Using the encounter class and/or length of stay was found to be misleading because none of them proved to be a consistent indicator of the admission status.
+For that reason, only patients identified as inpatients were considered to be admitted patients because that was the only unambiguous and reliable data to support that classification.

 ## Conclusion
 This project involved analyzing Massachusetts General Hospital's patient, admission, and cost data using Power BI to answer practical hospital questions — from readmission rates to insurance coverage gaps.